Kirthana61/tanX.fi/README.md

 ## Testing Instructions

-The website was hosted on [Render](https://render.com/) , and deployment settings were executed using the `Dockerfile`.
+The website is hosted on [Render](https://render.com/) and deployment settings were executed using the `Dockerfile`.
 To easily test the application, please follow these steps:

 1. **Visit the Website:**
  [Link](https://tanx-fi.onrender.com/)